aws/neptune-gremlin-client/README.md

 You can also use a `ClusterEndpointsRefreshAgent` to update the endpoints automatically on a periodic basis.

 Because the cluster topology can change at any moment as a result of both planned and unplanned events, you should [wrap all queries with an exception handler](##backoff-and-retry).
 Should a query fail because the underlying client connection has been closed, you can attempt a retry.

+### Configuration

+Most of the best practices for [using the TinkerPop Gremlin Java client with Amazon Neptune](#https://docs.aws.amazon.com/neptune/latest/userguide/best-practices-gremlin-java-client.html) apply to the Neptune Gremlin Client.

+One importnat point to note is that with the Neptune Gremlin Client, all connection and connection pool settings specified using the `NeptuneGremlinClusterBuilder` apply on a _per endpoint_ basis.
+For example, if you configure the `NeptuneGremlinClusterBuilder` with three endpoints, then it will create a client with three connection pools.
+Each connection pool will be configured separaetly with connection pool settings specified using the `NeptuneGremlinClusterBuilder`.

+Old versions of the TinkerPop Gremlin Java client configured with a `minConnectionPoolSize` smaller than the `maxConnectionPoolSize` could sometimes appear to hang if they needed to add a new connection to the pool to handle an increase in traffic.
+If the thread used to schedule the creation of a new connection was alreadyt occupied doing other work, the new connection would never be created, and the client would be slow to make forward progress.
+To mitigate this, we used to recommend configuring the client with `minConnectionPoolSize` equal to `maxConnectionPoolSize`, so that all connections in the pool were created eagerly.

+This issue has been addressed in newer versions of the TinkerPop Gremlin Java client (on which the Neptune Gremlin Client depends), so the former advice no longer applies.
+Consider setting `minConnectionPoolSize` (per endpoint) to accomodate your steady traffic, and `maxConnectionPoolSize` the peak in your traffic.
+The exact values will depend on your workload, and may require some experimentation.
+If in doubt, leave the builder to use the default values (`2` and `8` respectively).

+If you are using the Neptune Gremlin Client in an AWS Lambda function, consider setting both `minConnectionPoolSize` and `maxConnectionPoolSize` to `1`.
+Because concurrent client requests to your Lambda fucntions are handled by different function instances running in separate execution contexts, there's no need to maintain a pool of connections to handle concurrent requests inside each function instance.

 ## Using a ClusterEndpointsRefreshAgent